OBOAcademy/obook/docs/lesson/phenotype-data.md

 ## Overview

-Phenotyping is, in essence, the process of recording the observable characteristics, or phenotypic profile, of an organism.
+Phenotyping is, in essence, the process of recording the observable characteristics, or phenotypic profile, of a subject.
-There are many use cases for doing this task: clinicians have to record a patient's phenotypic profile to facilitate more accurate diagnosis.
+There are many use cases for doing this task, for example:

+- Clinicians have to record a patient's phenotypic profile to facilitate more accurate diagnosis
-Researchers have to record phenotypic profiles of model organisms to characterise them to assess interventions (genetic or drug or otherwise).
+- Researchers have to record phenotypic profiles of model organisms to characterise them and assess interventions (genetic or drug or otherwise).
-Curators that seek to build a knowledge base which contains associations between phenotypes and other data types need to extract information about phenotypes from often unstructured data sources.
+- Curators extract knowledge from scientific publications to build knowledge bases which contain associations between phenotypes and other data types.

-All of these are different processes, but the essence is the same: a set of observable characteristics has to be recorded using terms from a controlled vocabulary.

-There are different schools about how to record phenotypes in a structured manner.
+There are different schools and use cases that are concerned with how to record phenotypes in a structured manner:

-Quantified phenotypes can be recorded using either a trait in combination with a measurement datum (“head circumference”, “35 cm”) or a qualified term expressing “phenotypic change” (“increased head circumference”).
+- Quantified phenotypes can be recorded as a trait in combination with a measurement datum (“head circumference”, “35 cm”) or a qualified term expressing “phenotypic change” (“increased head circumference”).
-Furthermore, we can express phenotype terms as “pre-coordinated” terms, like “increased head circumference” or a “post-coordinated expression”, like “head”, “circumference”, “increased”).
-In the following, we will describe the different concepts and categories around phenotype data, and provide an introduction on how to best use them.
+- We can express phenotype terms as “pre-coordinated” terms, like “increased head circumference” or a “post-coordinated expression”, like “head”, “circumference”, “increased”).
+- Phenotype data can be standardised to varying degrees, from free text to ontology terms.

+In this lesson, we will introduce different concepts and categories around phenotype data, and provide an introduction on how to integrate them using the uPheno framework.

 ## Prerequisites